-- 1. Make sure that you are using a 32-bit version of windows such as Windows 98, Windows Me, Windows NT 4.0, Windows 2000, or Windows XP. - 2.
+- 1. Make sure that you are using a 32-bit or 64-bit version of Windows such as Windows Vista, Windows XP, Windows 2000, Windows NT 4.0, Windows ME, and Windows 98. - 2.
 If you are installing from a CD, insert the CD in the CD drive.
 The installation program should start automatically.
 If it does not, on the Start menu, select the Run command.
-Enter 'D:Setup'.
-You may have to substitute the appropriate letter for your CD drive if it is not D. If you are installing from a download, simply run the downloaded file (SETUP.EXE). - 3.
-Once Setup starts, follow the instructions on the screen.
-PASS will be installed in the drive and folder you designate.
+Enter D:\NCSS\PASS2008Setup.
+You may have to substitute the appropriate letter for your CD drive if it is not D. If you are installing from a download, simply run the downloaded file (PASS2008SETUP.exe). - 3.
+Once the setup starts, follow the instructions on the screen.
+PASS will be installed to the drive and folder you designate.